 aNNUAL jOB fAIR

-Each year the Community Center puts on a Job fair to help facilitate the meeting of employers with potential employees.
-It is a good opportunity to meet others in the community as well as see what kind of employment is available.
-There are an average of 65 open positions in the Intermountain area at any given time.
-For more info call (530) 335-4600.
+Each year, the Community Center puts on a Job fair to help facilitate the meeting of employers with potential employees.
+It is a great opportunity to meet others in the community as well as see what kind of employment is available.
+At our 2021 Job Fair, 20 employers attended to serve 40 participants.
+There was even on-site hiring and interviews.

 As a service to the community, we compile a list of houses/apartments for rent every month.
 This list is free for any that would like a copy.